 Interestingly enough, you can go to Ireland and never leave the state of Indiana.
 Not to be outdone by Santa Claus, Indiana's Christmas festival, the city of Ireland hosts an annual St. Patrick's Day bash that usually lasts a few days.
 Activities from years past include a 5K walk/run, live entertainment, craft and bake shows, duck races, and house lighting contests.
 Of course, there is a parade, so get out your noisemakers, put on your flashiest green outfit, and toast the mother country!

 A favorite of the area, the St. Pat's Parade in Muncie sees young and old alike gathering the historic streets of Muncie and along the beautiful new bridge over the White River to celebrate everyone's inner Irish whether you're Irish or not.
-Join Ball State student, long-time denizens, and itty-bitty residents at this celebration of all things green and the saint who changed the world!
+Join Ball State students, long-time denizens, and itty-bitty residents at this celebration of all things green and the saint who changed the world!

 We could have listed this under “Craic at a pub,” but if USA Today has ranked McGinley's St. Patrick's Day bash as one of the top 10 in the country, then we think it deserves a spot of its own.
 For over 80 years, the Ace has hosted a March 17 party like no other, and has drawn some giant names for the live entertainment … in fact, the year they were getting ready to celebrate their 30,000th day in business, their shamrock-palooza featured “America's best Irish tenor,” the band whose regular gig is the Walt Disney World pub, and a contestant-turned-independent-artist from Ireland's version of the American hit show “The Voice.”
 McGinley's Golden Ace is Indy's oldest Irish bar, and after celebrating St. Pat's with them, you'll understand why.